Westmoreland County, Pennsylvania

 3 picnic pavilions

 Park Benches and Swings

 Public restroom facility

 The pavilions and baseball fields are available for reservation for family and group use.
-To make reservations call the Township Office at 724-727-3515, or print out a 2019 Kunkle Park Pavilion Reservation application, fill out the form, and deliver it to the office.
-We begin taking applications for the 2020 season on December 1, 2019.
+To make reservations, call the Township Office at 724-727-3515, or print out a 2023 Kunkle Park Pavilion Reservation application, fill out the form, and deliver it to the office.
+We will begin taking applications for the 2023 season on December 1, 2022.